OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 Note that the `logsFolder` setting remains untouched as there was no variable defined to override the value and that `tempImageFolder` has been encoded with the double `\`.
 Octopus will encode the variable in the correct encoding for the properties file format.

-Unlike JSON, YAML, and XML, it's not possible to do hirachical replacement in a properties file as properties files are simple key value files.
+Unlike JSON, YAML, and XML, it's not possible to do hierarchical replacement in a properties file as properties files are simple key value files.